 This is the part where you have to commit and push yourself.
-If one of your goals is to build a habit then you need to stick to it for at least 30 days to make it stick.
+If one of your goals is to build a habit, then you need to stick to it for at least 30 days to make it stick.
 I’m not an expert on habit formation, but there are plenty of resources out there that help you with that.
-In this case, as part of execution, I’d plan to integrate that activity into your life daily – preferably after a trigger, for example after you brush your teeth or right after you get back from work.
+In this case, as part of execution, I’d plan to integrate that activity into your life daily.
+Use it after a trigger, for example, after you brush your teeth or right after you get back from work.

-If it’s a goal that you are trying to reach, then I’d work backwards from it, seeing what milestones you need to reach along the way and what actions you need to take – to create your action plan.
+If it’s a goal that you are trying to reach, then I’d work backwards from it.
+See what milestones you need to reach along the way and what actions you need to take to create your action plan.

 Some additional execution tips I can give you are:

-- Track your progress: set regular check-ins with yourself to see how you’re doing, whether you’ve achieved your milestones and if you need to readjust your action plan.
-If you’re trying to build a habit, it would be a good idea to create a calendar for tracking your progress by checking off boxes.
+Track your progress.
+Set regular check-ins with yourself to see how you’re doing.
+Have you achieved your milestones?
+Do you need to readjust your action plan?
+It’s OK to be flexible.
+If you’re trying to build a habit, create a calendar and check off days as you make progress.

-- Share your New Year’s resolutions and goals with someone who will hold you accountable.
-It can be anyone who you can trust and who is a good influence on you – because that person will motivate you to become better and stay on track.
-And if you don’t do something while knowing that the other person will ask you about it, you will feel guilty – and that’s another hack how to trick yourself into achieving more.
+Share your New Year’s resolutions and goals with someone who will hold you accountable.
+It can be anyone who you can trust and who is a good influence on you.
+That person will motivate you to become better and stay on track.
+And if you don’t do something while knowing that the other person will ask you about it, you will feel guilty.
+That’s another hack how to trick yourself into achieving more.

-I have some videos for you on the topic: an interview with Natalie who talks about fear and how it was formed in our brain and also my video about impostor syndrome.
-I hope you enjoy them!
+I have some other resources for you, too!
+I have an interview with Natalie about fear and how it is formed in our brain.
+You can also check out this post about overcoming impostor syndrome.

 Now let me share my resolutions for 2019!
 I am still working on my goals, so I won’t share those, but I’ll share my big themes 🙂

 Like I said, I create resolution themes for myself, identifying areas of improvement.
 In 2018 there were two of them: Confidence and Networking.
-I wanted to become better at those things when it came to my business and I have to say, looking back I’ve achieved so much!
-I haven’t reached perfection in those areas of course, but there was a significant improvement.
+I wanted to become better at those things when it came to my business.
+I have to say, looking back, I’ve achieved so much!
+Of course I’m not perfect in those areas, but there was a significant improvement.